Enabling Spike-based Backpropagation for Training Deep Neural Network Architectures: Discussion

 \subsection{Comparison with Relevant works}

 In this section, we compare our proposed supervised learning algorithm with other recent spike-based BP algorithms.
-The spike-based learning rules primarily focus on directly training and testing SNNs with spike-trains and no conversion is necessary for applying in real-world spiking scenario.
+The spike-based learning rules primarily focus on directly training and testing SNNs with spike-trains, and no conversion is necessary for applying in real-world spiking scenario.
 In recent years, there are an increasing number of supervised gradient descent method in spike-based learning.
-The \cite{panda2016unsupervised} developed spike-based auto-encoder mechanism to train deep convolutional SNNs.
+The \cite{panda2016unsupervised} developed a spike-based auto-encoder mechanism to train deep convolutional SNNs.
 They dealt with membrane potential as a differentiable signal and showed recognition capabilities in standard vision tasks (MNIST and CIFAR-10 datasets).
 Meanwhile, \cite{lee2016training} followed the approach using differentiable membrane potential to explore a spike-based BP algorithm in an end-to-end manner.
-In addition, \cite{lee2016training} presented the error normalization scheme to prevent exploding gradient phenomenon while training deep SNNs.
+In addition, \cite{lee2016training} presented the error normalization scheme to prevent exploding gradient phenomena while training deep SNNs.
 Researchers in \cite{jin2018hybrid} proposed hybrid macro/micro level backpropagation (HM2-BP).
-HM2-BP is developed to capture the temporal effect of individual spike (in micro-level) and rate-encoded error (in macro-level).
-The reference \cite{shrestha2018slayer} employed exponential function for the approximate derivative of neuronal function and developed a credit assignment scheme to calculate the temporal dependencies of error throughout the layers.
+HM2-BP is developed to capture the temporal effect of the individual spike (in micro-level) and rate-encoded error (at macro-level).
+The reference \cite{shrestha2018slayer} employed exponential function for the approximate derivative of neuronal function and developed a credit assignment scheme to calculate the temporal dependencies of error throughout the layers. \cite{huh2018gradient} has trained recurrent spiking networks by replacing the threshold with a gate function and employing BPTT technique \cite{werbos1990backpropagation}.
+While BPTT technique has been a popular method to train recurrent artificial and spiking recurrent networks, \cite{lillicrap2019backpropagation} points out the storing and retrieving past variables and differentiation them through time in biological neurons seems to be impossible.
+Recently, e-prop \cite{bellec2019solution} presented an approximation method to bypass neuronal state savings for enhancing the computational efficiency of BPTT.
 In temporal spike encoding domain, \cite{mostafa2017supervised} proposed an interesting temporal spike-based BP algorithm by treating the spike-time as the differential activation of neuron.
-Temporal encoding based SNN has the potential to process the tasks with small number of spikes.
-All of these works demonstrated spike-based learning in simple network architectures and has large gap in classification accuracy compared to deep ANNs.
+Temporal encoding based SNN has the potential to process the tasks with the small number of spikes.
+All of these works demonstrated spike-based learning in simple network architectures and has a large gap in classification accuracy compared to deep ANNs.
 More recently, \cite{wu2018direct} presented a neuron normalization technique (called NeuNorm) that calculates the average input firing rates to adjust neuron selectivity.
-NeuNorm enables spike-based training within relatively short time-window while achieving competitive performances.
+NeuNorm enables spike-based training within a relatively short time-window while achieving competitive performances.
 In addition, they presented an input encoding scheme that receives both spike and non-spike signals for preserving the precision of input data.